antoniomika/sish/README.md

 ## Deploy

 Builds are made automatically for each commit to the repo and are pushed to Dockerhub.
-Builds are tagged using a commit sha, branch name, tag, latest if released on master.
+Builds are tagged using a commit sha, branch name, tag, latest if released on main.
 You can find a list [here](https://hub.docker.com/r/antoniomika/sish/tags).
 Each release builds separate `sish` binaries that can be downloaded from [here](https://github.com/antoniomika/sish/releases) for various OS/archs.